awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-edit.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

-1. Choose **Applications**\.
+1. In the navigation pane, expand **Deploy**, and choose **Applications**\.

-1. In the list of applications, choose the application that is associated with the deployment group you want to change\.
+1. In the list of applications, choose the name of the application that is associated with the deployment group you want to change\.
 **Note**
 If no entries are displayed, make sure the correct region is selected\.
 On the navigation bar, in the region selector, choose one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in the *AWS General Reference*\.
 AWS CodeDeploy is supported in these regions only\.

-1. On the **Application details** page, in **Deployment groups**, choose the button next to the deployment group you want to change\.
+1. Choose the **Deployment groups** tab, and then choose the name of the deployment group you want to change\.

-1. On the **Actions** menu, choose **Edit**\.
+1. On the **Depoyment group** page, choose **Edit**\.

-1. Revise the deployment group options as needed\.
+1. Edit the deployment group options as needed\.

    For information about deployment group components, see [Create a Deployment Group with AWS CodeDeploy](deployment-groups-create.md)\.

-1. If you want to deploy the last successful revision to the deployment group, select **Deploy changes made to *deployment group name***, and then choose **Save**\.
-When prompted, choose **Deploy**\.
-AWS CodeDeploy updates the deployment group's information, starts a deployment of the last successful revision to the deployment group based on changes you specified, and displays the **Deployments** page\.
-**Note**
-The **Deploy changes made to *deployment group name*** check box appears only if there was a successful deployment to this deployment group\.

-1. If you want to update the deployment group's information with your changes, but do not want to deploy any applications to the deployment group at this time, clear **Deploy changes made to *deployment group name***, and then choose **Save**\.
-AWS CodeDeploy updates the deployment group's information, but does not deploy any applications to the deployment group\.
+1. Choose **Save changes**\.

 ## Change Deployment Group Settings \(CLI\)<a name="deployment-groups-edit-cli"></a>